Skip to main content

 In-house AI failure

-Everyone is rushing to hire top-tier AI engineers to build their internal agents.
-But here's the hard truth - that strategy is failing 75% of the time.
+In-house AI projects fail 75% of the time because companies treat AI agent development as a software engineering problem rather than a change management and business process challenge.
 I've watched companies burn millions on internal 'science projects' that never deliver a dollar of ROI.
 The reason is simple but painful: smart engineers don't know your business processes.
 Treating AI agents as just another software engineering problem is the fastest way to fail.
 It's not about the code.
 It's about the business process.

 Let's break it down